jamiekurtz/jamiekurtz.github.io/_drafts/2015-05-25-10-easy-tips-for-lean-and-clean-agile-development.md

 At the risk of sounding like a broken record... trust me.
 Model your enterprise projects after open source projects and your team will go much faster, more efficient, and will be much happier.

+#### 8. Set aside "core programming hours"

+As a software engineer, I can honestly say that one of the greatest gifts you can give a developer (or tester) is a consistence uninterupted block of time in which to work.
+The ability for your team members to get into a [flow](http://en.wikipedia.org/wiki/Flow_%28psychology%29) is crucial to its success in speed and efficiency.
+An environment conducive to flow (a.k.a. "the zone") is correspondingly an environment that fosters increased satisfaction and happiness, and reduced stress and frustration.

+Awareness of flow goes back thousands of years, with many studies on the topic over the past couple hundred.
+Bottom line, your team, your project, your product **needs** flow - and it's everyone's job to make sure it happens.
+Fight for flow.
+Don't let anyone or anything steal it from your team.

+This is where the concept of core programming hours comes into play.
+Try to ensure that each member of your development team has a good three or four hours everyday to get into flow - and stay there.
+Carve out time every day in which people know meetings won't happen, where phones can be turned off, and email and chat software can be shut down.
+Maybe start with only two hours at a time if that's all you can set aside.
+And then keep an eye on team velocity and overall well being.
+I gaurantee you will see increases in both.

+#### 9.